cnelson0641/fidocred/README.md

 This is the FidoCred internal API.
 It can be run locally for development and testing with sample data.

+## Quick Note on Hosting

+All development (including CI/CD) is done through GitLab at https://gitlab.com/cnelson0641-group/fidocred and mirrored to GitHub at https://github.com/cnelson0641/fidocred .

 ## Run Locally

 Use the deploy script to start the API and install dependencies: